Why you can trust Bankrate

 Do I need insurance to rent out my home?

-For short-term rentals, like a weekend or week-long stay for a renter in your primary residence, a homeowners insurance policy might be enough coverage, as long as you let your insurance company know you’re renting your home.
-However, some providers will require you to purchase an endorsement policy to extend your coverage.
+For one-off short-term rentals, like a weekend or a week-long stay for a renter in your primary residence, a homeowners insurance policy might provide enough coverage, as long as you let your insurance company know you are renting your home.
+However, some providers will require you to purchase a short-term rental endorsement policy to extend your coverage.
 The same applies if you are renting out a single room in your home, but again, it depends on the length of the renter’s stay and your insurance company’s guidelines..

 For long-term rentals, the insurance requirements are different.
-If you’re renting your home to the same people for six months or a year, you will need rental property insurance, otherwise known as landlord insurance.
-Landlord policies, also called rental property insurance, offer more protection than homeowners insurance and generally cost about 25% more.
+If you are renting your investment property to the same people for six months or a year, you will need rental property insurance, otherwise known as landlord insurance.
+Landlord insurance is tailored for this unique situation and covers gaps that carrying only standard homeowners insurance on a rental property would leave.

-Keep in mind that rental home insurance doesn’t provide coverage for your tenants’ belongings.
-They’ll need a renters insurance policy to protect their personal items while they’re renting your home.
+Keep in mind that neither rental home nor homeowners insurance provides coverage for your tenants’ belongings.
+They will need a renters insurance policy to protect their personal items while they are renting your home.

 What is the difference between homeowners insurance and landlord insurance?